 3. Because babies are vulnerable to bugs and harsh chemicals

-Babies, with their developing immune systems, are more susceptible to the disease-causing bacteria and viruses on new clothes.
-And because their skin is much thinner than ours, they are particularly sensitive to the nasty chemicals sprayed on fabrics.
+Babies, with their developing immune systems, are more susceptible to the disease causing bacteria and viruses on new clothes.
+And because their skin is much thinner than ours, they're particularly sensitive to the nasty chemicals sprayed on fabrics.

 Children and infants with sensitive skin can develop rashes in areas that come in constant contact with their clothing—armpits, wrists, waists, and necks.

 Wash baby clothes before wearing to prevent skin reactions.
 It’s also why you should use detergents without optical brighteners, bleach, and fragrances—chemicals that can cause skin reactions.

 Washing baby clothes